 Imperfect Justice: Prosecuting Casey Anthony

-The trial, and subsequent acquittal, of Casey Anthony shocked the nation.
+The trial and subsequent acquittal of Casey Anthony shocked the nation.
 In 2008, when Anthony’s mother Cindy had not seen Anthony’s two-year-old daughter Caylee in a month, she called the police.
 Tragically, the toddler’s remains were eventually discovered near the family home.
-Casey’s erratic behavior, and her failure to report her daughter’s disappearance, all but assured the authorities (and the public) that she was guilty of murder.
-But in a surprising twist, the jury did not convict her, and Anthony walked free in 2011.
+Casey’s erratic behavior and failure to report her daughter’s disappearance all but assured the authorities (and the public) that she was guilty of murder.
+But in a surprising twist, the jury did not convict, and Anthony walked free in 2011.
 Prosecutor Jeff Ashton gives an insider’s look into the trial that many believe acquitted a murdering mother.

 “Are You There Alone?”
 The Unspeakable Crimes of Andrea Yates, by Suzanna O’Malley

 "Are You There Alone?"
 The Unspeakable Crimes of Andrea Yates

 In 2001, Andrea Yates drowned all five of her children in the bathtub.
 On doctor’s orders, Yates, who was suffering from postpartum depression, was not to be left alone with her children.
 However, in order to “increase her independence,” her husband made the fateful decision to leave Yates alone for one hour—during which time she managed to commit the murders.